Strike (1912 film)

 Strike is an Australian film directed by George Young.
 It is considered a lost film.

 Plot

 A foreigner, Von Haeke, seduces a mine-owner's daughter in order to gain access to her house and her father's money.
 He is about to marry the girl when his deserted wife arrives and exposes him.
-In revenge, Von Haeke induces the miners to go on strike, abducts the gig and imprisons her in a mineshaft which is flooded.
+In revenge, Von Haeke induces the miners to go on strike, abducts the girl, and imprisons her in a mineshaft which is flooded.
 The hero, Jack, arrives in time to save the girl and beats Von Haeke in a fight.
 Von Haeke falls to his death from a cliff and Jack marries the girl.